SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-mrw46/PROJECT_PRESENTATION.md

 Capital Command needs your help!
 We need you to check our Stringships and identify anyone who is not a true Capital Crewmember.
 If you find an intruder, blast them out of the airlock!

-If more than half of the crew has been replaced, the ship is lost and the remaining Capital Crewmembers must evacuate!
+If more than half of the crew has been replaced, the ship is lost and the remaining Capital Crewmembers must evacuate.

+If the entire ship has been overrun, there's nothing we can do.
+You must set the self-destruct sequence (you remember the code from Capital Academy, right ?
+It's BLOW IT UP)

+There are rumours of abandoned ghost ships floating around out there...
+Capital Command neither confirms nor denies these rumours, but if you find one, please destroy it using the self-destruct code.

 ### Instructions

-- Write a function that takes in a string and removes any character which not an uppercase letter.
+- Write a function that takes in a string, removes any character which is not an uppercase letter, and returns the updated string.
+- If more than half of the characters are not uppercase letters, return the string with the uppercase letters removed instead.
+- If no characters are uppercase letters, return the string "BLOW IT UP"
+- If the input string is empty, return the string "BLOW IT UP"

 Put your plan, story, and any supporting material here, you could use the help of a readme markdown generator such as [readme.so](https://readme.so/)